jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-# Sign In page
+# Sign In Page

-1. Verify that the sign in form appears as expected and looks good at all screen widths.
+1. Verify that the sign in Page appears as expected and looks good at all screen widths.

     - Outcome: Pass